Leaders attend first annual warrant officer summit

 U.S. Army Europe and Africa Commanding General, Gen. Christopher G. Cavoli, speaks to warrant officers and leaders from the European theater, during the first annual Warrant Officer Summit in Wiesbaden, Germany, Aug.
-23-24, 2021. strategic level, and network across all branches of the Army.
+23-24, 2021.
 This summit brought warrant officers together to grow professionally, gather information at the strategic level, and network across all branches of the Army.
 Topics and discussions ranged from the six pillars of a warrant officer to leader development domain.
 (U.S. Army photo by Thomas Mort)

 |Date Taken: